komiga/quanta/README.md

 ## Quanta

 **Quanta** is an adaptive toolset for tracking time.
-Its core is a human- readable data format specialized for the messiness of the physical realm.
+Its core is a human-readable data format specialized for the messiness of the physical realm.

 ## Building